 - Blistering, peeling, red skin rash

-- Decrease in how much or how often you urinate, bloody or cloudy urine, swelling of the feet or lower legs
+- Change in how much or how often you urinate, bloody or cloudy urine, swelling of the feet or lower legs

 - Joint pain, rash on your cheeks or arms that gets worse in the sun

 - Nausea, vomiting, loss of appetite, weight loss